gabsgc/gabsgc/README.md

 # Hi there! 👋☺️

 My name is Gabriela Garcia and I'm from Brazil 🇧🇷.
 I'm a Software Engineer from [Universidade de Vassouras](https://www.universidadedevassouras.edu.br/).
-I'm passionate about learn, teach and help, so I volunteered as Front-End Developer at [Invenção Z](https://invencaoz.org/) and as IT Teacher at [Projeto Social "Eu, cidadão digital"](https://youtu.be/cHZM8axJFjU).
-Ambassador of Inova-san 2020 and member of the organizing team of [Inova-san 2021](https://www.inovasan.com.br/).
+I'm passionate about learn, teach and help, so I volunteered as an IT Teacher at the [Projeto Social "Eu, cidadão digital"](https://youtu.be/cHZM8axJFjU), an initiative led by the Software Engineering course at Vassouras University.
+Furthermore, I explored my skills as a Front-End Developer at Invenção Z and had the honor of being appointed as an Ambassador for Inova-san in 2020.

+Recently, I worked as a Junior Full-Stack Software Developer at a foodtech, where I applied my technical knowledge to contribute to innovative solutions. 🍔💡

+My commitment to applying my talents and skills to generate innovative solutions propels my journey forward.
+I am eager to learn, grow, and collaborate with the tech and innovation community each day. 👩‍💻🤝

 In my free time I like reading books 📖, watching movies and series📺 and writing stories📝.